sebfisch/java-fun/content/docs/parsers/tests.md

 Like streams and optionals,
 parsers also provide implementations for the combinators `map`, `filter` and `flatMap`.
-Before we observe how to combine parsers, hoewever, we first look at how to create basic parsers.
+Before we observe how to combine parsers, however, we first look at how to create basic parsers.

 ## Basic parsers